Talking to Kids About Racism and ViolenceEn Español

 Keep the conversation open

 Like any important topic, racism and violence aren’t something you can have “the talk” about just once.
-For kids of any age and race, this is something that’s going to keep coming up, so be sure to let your kids know that you’re there for them whenever they need to talk — and keep checking in proactively, too.
+For kids of any age and race, this is something that’s going to keep coming up, so emphasize that you’re there for them whenever they need to talk — and keep checking in proactively, too.

-No matter what challenges come up as you talk with your kids, there are lots of great resources out there to help you continue these crucial conversations.
+No matter what challenges come up as you talk with your kids, there are lots of great resources out there to help you continue these crucial conversations and take action as a family.
 Check out the following resources for further help and support along the way:

 - From Colorlines: The Dos and Don’ts of Talking to Kids of Color About White Supremacy